The Original Entrance

 Occupying a space only 2.44 metres (8 feet) wide, what Paget called the Original Entrance had, in Roman times, been given a raised hypocaust floor which stood on the terracotta pillars called ‘suspensurae’ which we can see still intact in some places.
 This was a distinct hot room separated from the Tholos sudatorium to its right, but the two rooms were connected and once formed part of the same Roman bath suite, ‘Le Piccole Terme’.

-In its later use as a small Roman bath, there was no connection to the Greek Temple to its left and nowhere for there ever to have been one, because of a deep trench, the entrance to the tunnel complex. directly behind the wall.
-Bathers could remain completely unaware of what was there.
+In its later use as a small Roman bath, there was no connection to the Greek Temple to its left and nowhere for there ever to have been one, because of a deep trench, the entrance to the tunnel complex which sits directly behind the wall.
+Bathers would have been completely unaware of what was next door.

 The façade shows several arched silhouettes against the cliff face, lined in diamond patterned ‘opus reticulatum’ (shaped tufa cubes, pointed at the back, set into wet cement).
 A small amount of decorated stucco remains in the top left corner of the vaulted recess which is set about 0.9 metres (3